Spencer Steer Player Props: Reds vs. Padres

 Spencer Steer At The Plate

+- Steer has 82 hits and an OBP of .374 to go with a slugging percentage of .497.
+All three of those stats are tops among Cincinnati hitters this season.

-- Among the qualifying hitters, he ranks 40th in batting average, while his on-base percentage ranks 21st and he is 34th in slugging.
+- Among qualifying hitters in baseball, he ranks 27th in batting average, 14th in on-base percentage, and 21st in slugging.

-- Steer has driven home a run in 32 games this year (41.0%), including more than one RBI in 15.4% of his games and producing three or more of his team's runs on two occasions..
+- Steer has picked up an RBI in 41.8% of his games this year, with two or more RBI in 16.5% of his games.
+He has also driven in three or more runs in two contests.

-- He has scored in 36 of 78 games this season, and more than once 5 times.
+- He has scored in 37 of 79 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.